How I Grade

 On Grading

 Let’s start with a binary scale.
-Gene Siskel argued a reader yearns to know: “Should I watch this movie?”1
+Rotten Tomatoes, possibly the most popular, has “fresh” and “rotten”.
+Netflix has a thumbs-up or thumbs-down.
+Gene Siskel favored this approach, arguing that a reader yearns to know: “Should I watch this movie?”1

 Enter the star scale.
-I’ve encountered scales from three stars to ten, sometimes with half-stars.
+I’ve encountered scales from three stars to ten.

 Next, let’s consider the IMDb.
 It proffers a ten-star system.
 That’s a lot of stars.
 Perhaps too many.
-In 2009 the median movie score hit 6.6, implying users skew toward the upper bounds, blurring the distinction between movies that are “good” from ones that are “great”.
+In 2009 the median movie score hit 6.6.
+I’ll leave it to statisticians to say why, but it indicates users skew toward the upper bounds, blurring the distinction between movies that are “good” and ones that are “great”.

 So if a four-star scale proves too small and ten-star scale too large, what’s ideal?

 I like a five-star system.
-Ebert liked it too.1 It offers a middle ground (3 stars) while proffering discrete rating definitions.
+Ebert liked it too.3 It offers a middle ground (three stars) while proffering discrete rating definitions.

 And what about letter grade systems?
 I like them.
 Under the covers, they translate to five-star systems.
-A’s equate to 5 stars, B’s to 4 stars, and so on.
+“A”s equate to five stars, “B”s to four stars, and so on.
 I employ letter grades behind the scenes because it’s how my brain works.
+I also eschew Rotten Tomatoes’ “fresh” and “rotten” in favor of their percentage scores which I find far more informative.

 So why display them as stars?
 Well, for one, grade definitions aren’t universal.
-To me, a ‘C’ equates to an “okay” movie, to others it screams burn.
-A 3 star out of 5 display indicates a middle-of-the-road rating.
+To me, a “C” equates to an “okay” movie, to others it screams burn.
+A three-star-out-of-five display indicates a middle-of-the-road rating.
+Those “minus” movies that edged their way into a given tier get half-stars.
+Thus, a four-and-a-half star film is better than good, but not quite perfect.

-Grading systems are hard.
-I think a 5-star system works best, though some of my favorite reviewers eschew grades entirely, preferring you read the review.
+Ultimately, it’s a balancing act — communicating nuance in an efficient manner.
+I think a five-star system works best, though some of my favorite reviewers eschew grades entirely, preferring you read the review.
 Fair enough, but I bet they rate them behind the scenes.